peytonju/team-5-spryntax/CODE_OF_CONDUCT.md

 ### BETA TESTING User Documentation

 #### Installing the software
-There are no things to download for this project since it is publicly hosted and available.
-The website can be accessed at http://flip1.engr.oregonstate.edu:8080/
+Installation is not required-- you can visit our site at http://flip1.engr.oregonstate.edu:8080/.
-- The website will not be accessible on non-OSU networks.
-If you are off the OSU-network, you can use the organization VPN to access the website.
+- Please note that this is not accessible when off the OSU network.
+You are able to use an OSU VPN to alleviate this problem.

-- No installation is required, there is nothing that needs to be compiled.
-- Signing up is optional (see Using the software).
+If installation is something you do want to do, refer to [INSTALL.md](https://github.com/peytonju/team-5-spryntax/blob/main/INSTALL.md).

 #### Using the software
 Signing up and Logging in are optional to use the core functionality, doing so will unlock the favorites and statistics features.